pyscript-hub/pyscript/README.md

 **Simple modular Python script runner**

+> **Note:**
+> This is version **0.1.2 – Beta release**.
+> It represents the first public version of the project and may contain bugs or incomplete features.
+> Use it for testing, exploration, and feedback purposes.

 `pyscript` is a modular CLI (Command Line Interface) designed to centralize, manage, and execute Python scripts.
 Forget about navigating through endless folders and manually activating virtual environments: `pyscript` handles everything for you, allowing you to launch your favorite tools from anywhere in your terminal.

 ## ✨ Key Features